Cutting DuckDB Storage in Half with SciPy-Style Sparse Arrays

 I was both optimistic and concerned about the impact of sparse storage on performance.
 It turned out that we saw no observable changes in our search query performance or our topic retrieval performance.
 This was likely because I was able to leverage my dense_x_sparse_dot_product SQL function to avoid casting any sparse arrays to dense.

-Our TopicSearch and TopicDiff however saw extremely meaningful performance degradations (2-5x slower than before).
-These APIs are much more analytical, doing statistics on top of our topic counts, and expected to operate with dense arrays.
-I simply converted the sparse arrays to dense in my first pass, which obviously added significant overhead.
+Our TopicSearch and TopicDiff however, initially saw significant performance degradations — about 2–5× slower.
+These APIs are much more analytical; they perform statistics over topic counts and expect dense arrays.
+I simply converted the sparse arrays to dense in my first pass, which obviously added overhead.

-However, our new sparse storage format opened the door to fully leveraging UNNEST much more efficiently due to the lower dimensionality of the arrays and the separate indices & values arrays.
-Because of sparse storage, an UNNEST that would have previously expanded my number of rows by a factor of 500 now expanded my number of rows by a factor of 3-8.
+However, our new sparse storage format opened the door to fully leveraging UNNEST much more efficiently due to the lower dimensionality of the arrays and the separate indices-and-values arrays.
+Thanks to sparse storage, an UNNEST that previously expanded rows by 500× now expands them by just 3–8×.

-This not only sped up my DuckDB code but also allowed me to migrate a major portion of my python post-processing code to DuckDB.
-With some tinkering I was able to see a solid 2-10x performance improvement, with the larger improvements occurring on the larger datasets.
+This not only sped up DuckDB queries but also let me migrate a major portion of my Python post-processing directly into DuckDB.
+With some tinkering I was able to see a solid 2–10x performance improvement, with the larger improvements occurring on the larger datasets.

 Conclusion

-My main conclusion here that I’ve learned before and will doubtlessly learn again is the only benchmark that matters in on your own data.
-Simulations and estimates are helpful thought exercises but the results are not.
+My main conclusion — one I’ve learned before and will likely learn again — is that the only benchmark that matters is the one on your own data.
+Simulations and estimates are helpful thought exercises; real workloads decide.

-I have these sparse array functions saved in a very small Github repo.
-I also put together some documentation with examples.
-We plan to reach out to DuckDB in the near future to see if there is any interest in support Sparse style arrays.
-If anyone else is interested in running with this idea in the short term either for their own project or on an open source contribution, I’d love to chat or help out however I can.
+These sparse array functions live in a small GitHub repo, with documentation with examples.
+We plan to reach out to the DuckDB team soon to explore official support for sparse-style arrays.
+If you’re interested in running with this idea — for their own project or via open — I’d love to chat or help out however I can.